 (Wednesday) Aviva is certified in the Sivananda tradition and has been practicing yoga for 10 years.
 She trained at the Sivananda Yoga Farm in Grass Valley, California.
 Her classes emphasize classical hatha yoga postures, breathing techniques, and body-mind-spirit relaxation.
 She is Yoga Alliance RYT200 registered.

 (Thursday) welcomes all levels and abilities to her class, which emphasizes finding Peace through asana, pranayama and meditation, helping students distinguish between effort and tension, and bringing ease to their poses.
 Her practice began at St. Mark’s in 1993, and she is currently the Center’s Director.
 She is a C-IAYT Yoga Therapist and holds Integral Yoga Advanced Hatha, Raja Yoga, Laughter Yoga, Stress Management, Meditation, Yoga of the Heart: Cancer & Cardiac certifications.
-Christine is a seminarian with Integral Yoga Ministry and an Accessible Yoga Ambassador.
+Rev. Brahmi is ordained with Integral Yoga Ministry and is an Accessible Yoga Ambassador.

 (Saturday) infuses his class with deep knowledge gained through personal practice and a sense of humor and play.
 His Hatha classes mix background in Iyengar alignment principles with Vinyasa flow sequencing.
 The result is a class which is challenging yet accessible.
 Paul directed the Yoga Center for ten years and currently serves as Administrator and Board Chair.
 He has been teaching at St. Mark’s since 1993.